Pylons/pyramid_cookbook/files.rst

 File Handling in Practice
 -------------------------

-The previous example was very simple to illustrate the basics of accepting files and handling them with a view callable.
+The previous example was simply to illustrate the basics of accepting files and handling them with a view callable.
 In practice there are a few issues surrounding file handling that one should be aware of.

 Memory Leaks
 ============